Oprah Winfrey’s Mother Passes Away, Vernita Lee Dies At Age Of 83

 TMZ reports that Oprah Winfrey’s mother died at the age of 83.
 The news reportedly came via Oprah’s niece, Alisha Hayes, who shared the news on social media and the family has apparently confirmed Vernita Lee’s passing.

-Fans of Winfrey’s know that she had a difficult childhood in many ways, and in great part, this was due to an estrangement with her mother.
+Fans of Winfrey know that she had a difficult childhood in many ways, and in great part, this was due to an estrangement with her mother.
 Vernita worked as a maid in Milwaukee while Oprah was little, and this meant that the young child lived with her maternal grandmother for a while.
 Winfrey reunited with her mother when she was 6-years-old, but they struggled to connect.

-Adding to the difficulties between Oprah and Vernita was the fact that abuse that Winfrey suffered when she was young.
+Adding to the difficulties between Oprah and Vernita was abuse that Winfrey suffered when she was young.
 The sexual abuse came via both an uncle and a cousin and these incidents happened while she was living with her mother.

 Oprah and Vernita did smooth things over in their relationship, and fans of Winfrey’s former show may remember when Lee was brought on and given a makeover.
 Eventually, Vernita apparently got a fair amount of financial support from her daughter and was living in an upscale Milwaukee condo over the years before her death.